modernish/modernish/README.md

 `exit`: extended usage: `exit` [ `-u` ] [ *status* [ *message* ] ]
 * As per standard, if *status* is not specified, it defaults to the exit status of the command executed immediately prior to `exit`.
+  Otherwise, it is evaluated as a shell arithmetic expression.
+If it is invalid as such, the shell exits immediately with an arithmetic error.
 * Any remaining arguments after *status* are combined, separated by spaces, and taken as a *message* to print on exit.
 The message shown is preceded by the name of the current program (`$ME` minus directories).
 Note that it is